FAQs: Sunday School Wine Courses

 Our Explorer courses then focus on specific regions or countries - for example French Wine Explorer - and build on those fundamentals to flesh it out with the detail of how each region makes, labels and markets their wines; what the major wine types from those regions are and why, and more.

-For those wanting to progress onto a WSET course, Level 3 has two entry routes - you must have completed Level 2, or pass an online entrance exam.
-We would expect that if you've completed our Intro to Wine & Wine Theory and any of our Explorer courses, you'd be able to pass the exam (and with a second Explorer course under your belt, you should be able to ace the exam).
-If you do go on to Level 3, you'll be well prepared... better than if you'd done Level 2, some might say - but admittedly I'm biased!
+If you do want to progress onto a WSET course, we would expect that if you've completed our Intro to Wine & Wine Theory and any of our Explorer courses, you'd be able to pass the entry exam for Level 3 (and with a second Explorer course under your belt, you should be able to ace the exam).
+For most people, who just want to learn a bit more about the wines they love and enjoy doing it, taking a WSET course should not be seen as the goal.

 I already have my WSET 1 or 2 or have done another wine course - can I skip the Intro to Wine & Wine Theory?
 Should I?